pisal-tejas/readme.md/README.md

 - Indie music recommendations that will elevate your playlist 🎶
 - Life's little joys, positive vibes, spirituality, and quotes ✨

 📫 **Reach me at**: tejaspisal4@gmail.com

+😄 **Pronouns**: she/her

 ⚡️ **Fun Fact**: Get to know me, and you’ll find I’m like a software update — hard to ignore, a little unpredictable, and guaranteed to make your day brighter! 😄

 ---
 ## 🛠 Skills

 <div align="center">